shilohc/rss2018-team4/assets/posts/lab7.md

 ## Overview and Motivations - Shannon Hwang

-In this lab, methods were implemented that allowed the car to plan and follow a path to a goal given a map of the Stata center basement, the car’s location (using the localization code from the previous lab) and a goal pose.
+In this lab, methods were implemented that allowed the car to plan and follow a path to a goal given a map, the car’s location (using the localization code from the previous lab) and a goal pose.
 Path planning is an important problem in robotics, and once a path is planned, the ability to follow that path with trajectory tracking is equally critical for a robot to navigate any environment effectively.
-There are a number of approaches – each with their own pros and cons – for tackling path planning; paths in this lab were planned using a variant of A* .
+There are a number of approaches – each with their own pros and cons – for tackling path planning; paths in this lab were planned using a variant of A* search.
 A pure pursuit controller was implemented to track planned trajectories.

 ## Proposed Approach - Shiloh Curtis